-A garden seethes with life—after all it is a food source.
-Organic garden pest control is a safe and easy way to control those critters that think your food is their food!
+A garden is a food source— so it seethes with life.
+Organic garden pest control is a safe and easy way to fix those critters that think your food is their food!

 As with all things in nature, there is a balance.